Tea-Garden Soil and Branch-Blight Management Case | NS BIO

 - Continuous cropping factors: Long-term continuous cropping in the same area, using chemical fertilizers and pesticides causing soil deterioration, poor microbial composition, increasing problems like tea branch blight.

-Professional Tea Garden Prevention Management Solutions
+Professional Tea Garden Management Information

 5 Download Product Catalog & Professional Consultation

-Agricultural Active Water No.2 detailed product information
+Agricultural Active Water No. 2 detailed product information

 Tea garden specific application methods and precautions